What Is Your Mindset?

 In the private practice arena, there are, essentially, three career choices, those being associates, relief DVMs, and owners.
 Each requires a different mindset.
 Not everyone can or even has a desire to become a veterinary practice owner.
 So, what is YOUR mindset?

-Associate Mindset – Associates don‘t mind letting others make the business decisions.
+Associates don‘t mind letting others make the business decisions.
 They don‘t want the hassles and responsibilities of ownership, and they value their mobility and personal time over practice ownership.
-They would rather concentrate their and time efforts on medicine and family than on operating a business.
+They would rather concentrate their time and efforts on medicine and family than on operating a business.